-To measure the performance of GP models, we divide the full data $D = \bigcup_{r=1}^{44} D_r$ into 22 subsets.
-The GP model is repeated 22 times, each time using a unique single subset for testing and the remaining 21 subsets for training.
-This process is generally known as K-fold cross-validation and for our model, it is 22-fold cross-validation.
+To measure the performance of GP models, we divide the full data $\mathcal{D} = \bigcup_{r=1}^{22} \mathcal{D}_r$ into 22 subsets, where the subsets $\mathcal{D}_r$ form a partition of the dataset $\mathcal{D}$, such that $\mathcal{D}_i \cap \mathcal{D}_j = \emptyset$ for all $i \neq j$.
+Among 22 subsets, a unique subset is held out for testing while the remaining 21 subsets are used for training.
+This process is known as K-fold cross-validation and for our model, it is 22-fold cross-validation.
 The GP model predicts $T_\text{f}$ for each testing subset, and these predictions are combined to form a single array of predicted $T_\text{f}$ for all 44 compositions.
 The performance of the cross-validation is evaluated based on the error matric root mean square error ($\text{RMSE}$) between the predicted $T_\text{f}$ and actual $T_\text{f}$ of all 44 compositions.
 The cross-validation is repeated 20 times to average out the variability in the performance of $\text{RMSE}$.
 The repeated cross-fold validation is plotted for all six GP models, and shown in Fig. \ref{fig2:features selection}b.
-Here, we find that the GP model with four features (\textit{cs}, \textit{rio}, \textit{en}, \textit{rsla}) has the minimum mean value of the $\text{RMSE}$.
-This highlights that the addition of features $rcle$ and $eff$ in the fifth and sixth GP models do not improve the mean value of $\text{RMSE}$.
-Hence we have selected the four feature model for comparing the performance of different ML methods.\\
+Here, we find that the GP model with four features (\textit{cs}, \textit{rio}, \textit{en}, \textit{rsla}) has the minimum value of the mean $\text{RMSE}$.
+This highlights that the addition of features \textit{rcle} and \textit{eff} in the fifth and sixth GP models do not improve the mean value of $\text{RMSE}$.
+Hence, the four-feature model was selected for training and the subsequent prediction of $T_\text{f}$.\\